Birdwatching at RSPB Fowlmere

 Sedge Warbler photographed from close by, on a different walkSedge Warbler

-One bird obligingly flew against the plain blue sky allowing me to use multiple focus points on the camera to grab a shot.
-However, when they flew in front of the trees or above the reeds, it was more difficult to lock focus on them.
-Many of my shots had a sharp background and blurred birds.
+When they flew against the bright blue sky, I could use multiple focus points to get a sharp image.
+But when they flew in front of the trees or above the reeds, it was a different story.
+More often than not, my photos ended up with a sharp background and a blurry bird.

 Marsh Harrier against a blue sky with prey in its talons